 Gather the team and explain the rules.
-Give them five minutes to come up with the three statements and write them down on post-its.
+Give them five minutes to come up with the three statements and write them down on Post-its.

 - Play (3 minutes per person)

 Each team member has to present their statements.
-Then the group should discuss and choose the one they think is the lie.
+Then the group should discuss and choose which one they think is the lie.
 If it’s not easy to reach an agreement, have a vote and select the statement with the most votes.
-The presenter will then reveal to the group which of the statements is false and whether they have guessed or not.
+The presenter will then reveal to the group which of the statements is false and whether they have guessed correctly or not.

-- Wrap Up Discussion (20 minutes)
+- Wrap-Up Discussion (20 minutes)

-Then create a list of actionable solutions for each statement and ask the team to select the items they want to focus on in the next sprint by voting.
+Finally, create a list of actionable solutions for each statement and ask the team to select the items they want to focus on in the next sprint by voting.
 Add the remaining actionable items to the retrospective backlog to be discussed for a future sprint.

 #4 Kudos to You!